alperendes/tracking-with-YOLOv3-HAAR/README.md

 # trackingwithYOLOv3andHAAR

-The projects point was to detect the fishs movements w.r.t. sinusoidal waves.
+The goal was to detect the fish' movements as sinusoidal waves.

 I used pandas DataFrame in my main detection codes and in some versions of these codes, I saved those DataFrames as csv files.